 Impacts of Common Anticoagulants on Coagulation Testing

-Given the high prevalence of thrombotic events in the United States, anticoagulants have taken on a prominent role in patient care.
+Given the high prevalence of thrombotic events in the United States, anticoagulants play a prominent role in patient care.
 However, the use of anticoagulants in prophylaxis, emergent care, and long-term management may interfere with associated laboratory testing.

-Three general classes of anticoagulants are in regular use today: heparins, including unfractionated heparin (UFH) and low-molecular-weight heparin (LMWH); vitamin K antagonists (VKAs), including warfarin; and direct oral anticoagulants (DOACs), including direct thrombin inhibitors and direct factor Xa inhibitors.
+Three general classes of anticoagulants are regularly used today: heparins, including unfractionated heparin (UFH) and low-molecular-weight heparin (LMWH); vitamin K antagonists (VKAs), including warfarin; and direct oral anticoagulants (DOACs), including direct thrombin inhibitors and direct factor Xa inhibitors.
 Each of these anticoagulants has the potential to interfere with laboratory testing.

 Anticoagulants and Possible Coagulation Test Interferences